powerhousepro69/videoinfox/readme.md

 # Videoinfox v2.7.00 &nbsp; *Where Video Play is a Clipboard Copy Away*

-#### Find local Video Files fast, immediately play and get info on.
+### Find local Video Files fast, immediately play and get info on.
 Download Video Urls effortlessly and auto play with Play Clipboard.

-#### Add URL's to The Default Download List without leaving your gui or starting up Videoinfox.
+### Add URL's to the Default Download list on the fly without leaving your gui or starting up Videoinfox until you want to download the list.

-#### Create your own url download list and Videoinfox will download the entire list with Yt-dlp.
+### You can also create your own url download lists with your preferred text editor then load in Videoinfox and Download List.

 <br />